47188inesmartins/PROJECT/README.md

 ### Project and Seminar

 >Our project is a web api for scheduling services.
 We have as a base scenario hairdressers.
+Hope you like it ;)

-**Contributors**
+**Made with love by**

-Mafalda Rodrigues nº 41784
+project manager: Mafalda Rodrigues nº 41784

-Inês Martins nº 41788
+viceboss : Inês Martins nº 41788